When performing toilet replacement, we use high-quality products and follow a careful installation process.

 You might also need toilet replacement if you have outdated toilets in your home.
 Older units tend to break down more often, requiring costly repairs.
 By having an old toilet replaced, you can potentially save yourself a lot of frustration.
 When performing toilet replacement, we use high-quality products and follow a careful installation process.
 If you’d like an estimate for this service at your home, give us a call.

-At Rainbow Plumbing & Heating, we offer toilet replacement services in Monmouth County, Mercer County, and Middlesex County, New Jersey, including East Brunswick, New Brunswick, Edison, Trenton, Roosevelt, Freehold Township, Hamilton Square, North Brunswick, Manalapan Township, Marlboro Township, South Brunswick, West Windsor, Woodbridge, East Windsor, Perth Amboy, Princeton, and Toms River.
+At Rainbow Plumbing & Heating, we offer toilet replacement services in Monmouth County, Mercer County, and Middlesex County, New Jersey, including East Brunswick, New Brunswick, Edison, Trenton, Roosevelt, Freehold Township, Hamilton Square, North Brunswick, Manalapan Township, Marlboro Township, Monroe Township, South Brunswick, West Windsor, Woodbridge, East Windsor, Perth Amboy, Princeton, and Toms River.